 While the contractors work on the dangerous sites and hazardous loose gravel slopes, the volunteers from Mt Gibraltar Landcare Bushcare Group have been working on the flatter, safer, more accessible sites adjacent to the walking tracks.
 Every Thursday morning this intrepid team of volunteers, some with a 22-year track record at the site and others somewhat recent recruits, gather to pull weeds section by section.

 During the 2014-15 financial year the Mt Gibraltar Landcare Bushcare volunteers contributed 1,435 volunteer hours on the project, valued at over $50,000 and contributed 1,702 volunteer hours in 2015-16 valued at $59,570.
 These volunteers are the ‘glue’ that binds the project together; their efforts demonstrating the high level of community commitment to caring for the federally-listed Endangered Ecological Community that cloaks the heritage-listed Mt Gibraltar Reserve.

 Further details on the Bushcare program and Mt Gibraltar Landcare Bushcare Group can be found at:

 Wingecarribee Bushcare Program (internal link)

-Council’s Bushcare team provide a vital component of the project, coordinating and supporting the Bushcare volunteers and looking after their health and safety on the work site.
-The Bushcare team carry out scheduled weed control right across Mt Gibraltar but also undertake primary weed control in some quarry sites, such as treating the environmental weeds directly under the cliff faces.
+Council’s professional Bushcare team coordinate and support the Bushcare volunteers.
+The Bushcare team carry out scheduled weed control across Mt Gibraltar but also undertake primary weed control in some quarry sites, such as treating the environmental weeds directly under the cliff faces.